 Our team of motorcycle accident lawyers at Bronson Jones & Company LLP can provide you with important information and advocate for you in your motorcycle case.
-We have two offices in Vancouver and 11 other locations in the Lower Mainland.
+We have an office in Vancouver and 9 other locations in the Lower Mainland.
 We understand that, unlike automobile accidents, motorcycle accident victims often have severe injuries to arms and legs, including loss of a limb.
 We recognize that motorcyclists are often deemed by witnesses to be driving at a higher speed than accurate.
 Further, we are aware that the general public often assumes the motorcyclist is at-fault.

 What Factors Does ICBC Consider in Determining Fault and Damages?